Anant-Saini/ME_QEATS_V2/README.md

 ## 📋 Overview

 QEats V2 is an advanced version of the restaurant discovery platform, built with modern backend technologies and best practices.
-This project demonstrates a scalable, maintainable microservices-ready architecture with focus on performance, reliability, and clean code principles.
+This project demonstrates a scalable, maintainable architecture with focus on performance, reliability, and clean code principles.

 ## ✨ Features

-- 🔍 **Advanced Search** - Find restaurants by location, cuisine, ratings
+- 🔍 **Advanced Search** - Find restaurants by restaurant name, restaurant type, cuisine served, cuisine type etc
-- 🏪 **Restaurant Browsing** - Explore detailed restaurant profiles with menus
+- 🏪 **Restaurant Browsing** - Explore restaurants which are nearby and open currently
-- 🛒 **Order Management** - Complete order lifecycle management
-- ⭐ **Ratings & Reviews** - Browse customer reviews and ratings
 - 🗺️ **Geolocation** - Location-based restaurant discovery
-- 🔐 **Authentication** - Secure user authentication
 - 📊 **Multi-threaded Processing** - Optimized concurrent request handling

 ## 🛠️ Tech Stack